This month is National Voter Registration Month.

 That’s the good news.
 Unfortunately, many of the citizens affected by the new law may not be aware of it.
 We’re finding that many people with records are still uncertain as whether they can now register to vote.

 That’s why the ACLU is working on educating Washington citizens about who is eligible to vote and how one can register to vote.
-You can help: Please take our voting rights quiz and share it with others.

 Are you working with a candidate or campaign in this election?
 Or does your organization serve people with records?
 Then you definitely should have the ACLU’s pamphlet on voting rights restoration in Washington.
 Still have questions?
 We’re happy to help: Call the ACLU at 206.624.2180.